Table of Contents

 - It doesn’t guarantee consistent work.
 There may be times when you find yourself not working on anything at all, so that means possibly missing a paycheck.

 - You need to complete the minimum hours required.
 In most companies, you need to work at least twenty hours per week.
 If you feel like you can’t devote at least this much of your time per week towards the job, then it probably is not for you.

 Web search evaluator jobs pay quite decently.
-According to Glassdoor, search engine evaluator salary hovers between $11-$15, depending on which company you work for.
+According to Glassdoor, search engine evaluator pay hovers between $11 and $15 per hour, depending on which company you work for.
 It also is important to remember that some companies require you to work for a minimum number of hours per week, while others only pay for the hours they estimate are needed to finish the job (which means any hours worked outside the prescribed period will not be credited towards your pay).

 But overall, for an online job that doesn’t require any special skill or degree, or even search engine evaluation training, this seems like a promising way to make supplemental income.

 As mentioned, there are no special skills required to become a web search evaluator but most companies give applicants an open book exam to determine if they are suitable for the job.

-I’ve learned that applicants are given a study guide that contains all the guidelines they need to become effective search engine evaluators.
+I’ve learned that applicants are given a study guide that contains everything they need to become effective search engine evaluators.

 If you fail the exam, though, you might be able to retake it after a specific period of time has elapsed.

 Once you’re hired, expect to sign a non-disclosure agreement (NDA) with your company.
 You might start working right away, or have to wait until the company assigns some work.

 Work is not always consistent, so there may be some lean days as you work as a web search evaluator.
 If the company is happy with your performance, they may renew your contract for another work period.